gonodono/sms-sender/README.md

 The design is a modern update to the classic pattern that uses a `Service` to send messages queued through a `ContentProvider` or local `SQLiteDatabase`.

-The Room database comprises two entities – `Message` and `SendTask` – and their corresponding DAOs.
+The Room database comprises two entities, `Message` and `SendTask`, and their corresponding DAOs.
 Each DAO has functions for the CRUD operations that you would expect, and `MessageDao` also provides a `Flow` on a query for the most recent queued `Message`, which greatly simplifies the send routine.